openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 * This defines the relative change required to trigger a notification.

 ## Objectives (learning program)
-AndroidAPS has a leraning program (objectives) that you have to fulfill step by step.
+AAPS has a leraning program (objectives) that you have to fulfill step by step.
 This should guide you safely through setting up a closed loop system.
 It guarantees that you have set everything up correctly and understand what the system does exactly.
 This is the only way you can trust the system.

 You should [export your settings](../Usage/ExportImportSettings.md) (including progress of the objectives) on a regularly basis.
 In case you have to replace your smartphone later (new purchase, display damage etc.) you can simply import those settings.